joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     private static const STRONG_PASSWORD_PATTERN:RegExp = /(?=^.{8,32}$)((?=.*\d)|(?=.*\W+))(?![.\n])(?=.*[A-Z])(?=.*[a-z]).*$/;

-The code that checks the password is in the EncryptionKeyGenerator class’s `validateStrongPassword()` method.
+The code that checks the password is in the EncryptionKeyGenerator class's `validateStrongPassword()` method.
 The code is as follows:

     public function vaidateStrongPassword(password:String):Boolean